From: Westerly, Rhode Island. LA Opera: Don Carlo. (2018, debut). Upcoming: Tannhäuser (2021).

-Heralded by Opera News for her “absorbing, provocative staging,” Louisa Muller made her European debut last season directing a critically-acclaimed new production of The Turn of the Screw for Garsington Opera.
-In the 2019/20 season, she makes her debut with Opera Colorado leading Tosca, returns to the Lyric Opera of Chicago to direct Madama Butterfly and to again direct the annual Rising Stars Concert featuring the artists of the Ryan Opera Center, in addition to returning to the Metropolitan Opera roster for Akhnaten.
-Future engagements include a new production of a baroque title with Pinchgut Opera.
-Last season, she debuted with Minnesota Opera and LA Opera, for La Traviata and Don Carlo, respectively, and returned to the Metropolitan Opera for its revival of Don Giovanni.
+Heralded by Opera News for her “absorbing, provocative staging,” Louisa Muller made her European debut in 2019, directing a critically-acclaimed new production of The Turn of the Screw for Garsington Opera.
+In the 2019/20 season, she returned to the Lyric Opera of Chicago to direct Madama Butterfly, in addition to returning to the Metropolitan Opera roster for Akhnaten.
+Previously, she debuted with Minnesota Opera and LA Opera, for La Traviata and Don Carlo, respectively, and returned to the Metropolitan Opera for its revival of Don Giovanni.
 She also returned to the Lyric Opera of Chicago to stage the Rising Stars Concert.

 She received rich critical acclaim for her 2017 staging of Das Rheingold with the New York Philharmonic, which the New York Times called “riveting…a remarkable evening of music theater” and named among its list of the Best Classical Music Performances of the year.
 Since 2015, she has been a frequent and beloved presence at Wolf Trap Opera, where she has directed new productions of Corigliano's The Ghosts of Versailles, called “a dazzling thing all around” by the Washington Post; The Rape of Lucretia, with the Washington Post again heralding her work as “an intense wallop of a well-sung production;” Tosca, praised as “searing summer verismo” by Washington Classical Review; and Roméo et Juliette, “the drama taut” and with “compelling stage pictures,” reported the Washington Post.